The following individuals comprise the Board of Directors for the Network for Good Donor Advised Fund:

 Prior to salesforce.com, Tien was at CrossWorlds Software, where he spearheaded CrossWorlds product, marketing and sales push into the Telecommunications vertical worldwide, and at Oracle Corporation in a variety of sales and professional services roles.
 Mr. Tzuo holds a bachelor’s degree in electrical engineering from Cornell University and a master’s in business administration from the Stanford Graduate School of Business.

-Appointed Executive Director of the Cisco Systems Foundation in September 2003, Michael and his team are focusing on supporting Internet enabled solutions to transform education, empower communities, and increase efficiency and effectiveness in non-profit organizations.
-He joined Corporate Philanthropy in June 2000, initially to lead the effort to help the nonprofit sector leverage Internet technology and build collaborative partnerships.
-In his roles he has lead several programs and initiatives including the Community Fellowship Program, Leadership Fellows Program, Philanthropy Employee Engagement, Matching Gifts, Volunteerism Initiatives, and Product and Cash Grant Programs.
+He joined Cisco’s Corporate Affairs team in June 2000 to lead the effort to help the nonprofit sector leverage Internet technology and build collaborative partnerships.
+In this role he has led several programs and initiatives including the Community Fellowship Program, Leadership Fellows Program, Philanthropy Employee Engagement, Matching Gifts, Volunteerism Initiatives, and Product and Cash Grant Programs.
+He was appointed Executive Director of the Cisco Foundation and served from 2003 -2010.

-Michael has over twenty years of international experience.
-He previously held positions in customer support, systems analysis, engineering, sales, and management.
-Immediately prior to Cisco, he was Vice President, International Sales for Arix Corporation.
-He earned a Bachelor of Science degree in Computer Science from the University of North Dakota.
+Michael’s 25+ years of international experience in business and program leadership includes roles in business development, acquisition integration, channel partnerships, strategic account management, systems analysis, software engineering, sales, and management.
+Michael earned a Bachelor of Science degree in Computer Science from the University of North Dakota.